chriscr2/Kakaoalan/README.md

 - Unique religion (if the G&K update was released).

 If you have any concerns feel free to contact me on Discord (Cavenir#6636).
-Thank you.
+Thank you